jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 There you have a **sample split evolution** of how much you are paying on interest and on principal return to the bank.

+**In this case** it starts with ~85% of what you pay, being interests.

+As per the french amortization behaviour, it goes down to 0% in the last payment.

+And overall, it would be ~54,4%.
+Again, all with this sample figures.

 The shape of the **curve depends on the parameters** you set: